Research after AI: less Tesla, more Steve Jobs

 That is why I cannot pretend I am completely comfortable with it.
 I still long for the older image of research: Einstein, Tesla, Grothendieck, Lucas, sitting with a pen and paper, thinking deeply without a machine constantly tugging at the mind.
 Of course that image is also a mythology.
 Nobody thinks in a vacuum.
 Everyone is shaped by teachers, books, conversations, institutions, and tools.
 But there is still something attractive about the thought that the main struggle happens inside the mind, not inside a chat window.
 The damn AIs are too attention-grabbing.
 They make research faster, but also messier.

 That is the uncomfortable place I find myself in.
 I still want to be Tesla.
 But increasingly, when I work with Claude, ChatGPT, or Gemini, I feel like Burr’s Steve Jobs: pointing at a half-formed research object and telling the machine, “I want this.
 Now get on it.”
-Maybe that is a legitimate intellectual role.
-Maybe it is only legitimate when the human has enough taste to know what should exist and enough discipline to verify what appears.
-Maybe it will become a normal part of research, and future generations will find my discomfort quaint.
-But for now, I cannot shake the feeling that something important has shifted.
+Maybe that is not fraud.
+Maybe that is the new division of research labour.
+But then we should stop pretending that AI is only polishing our prose.
+The uncomfortable question is not whether the machine helped.
+The uncomfortable question is whether the thing I now call my idea would have existed without it.

 Enjoy Reading This Article?